Table of Contents

 The Renderer Class

-Create a new file Renderers/TexturedQuadRenderer.cs:
+Create the file Renderers/TexturedQuadRenderer.cs:

 namespace ZenithTutorials.Renderers;